Prenuptial agreements UK: England and Wales law explained — and how Scotland and Northern Ireland differ

 Well-prepared agreements demonstrate transparency and informed consent, making them far more persuasive in court.

-What can and cannot be included in a prenup UK
+What can and cannot be included in a prenup in England and Wales

-A prenup agreement UK can cover a wide range of financial matters, but it must stay within legal limits to remain persuasive in court.
+A prenup can cover a wide range of financial matters, but it must stay within legal limits to remain persuasive in court.

 Common provisions that can be included: